FAQ

 What happens when a customer replies?

-The system detects intent — questions about pricing, availability, or coverage trigger an automated full pricing email.
+The system detects intent — questions about pricing, availability, or coverage trigger an automated personalized pricing page.
 Replies that signal real intent (e.g. “let’s talk”) route immediately to the F&I manager who owns the customer, with the full conversation history attached.

 Yes — through a browser extension your F&I manager installs once.
-The extension reads odometer and warranty status directly from the page they’re already logged into, then posts those two fields back to Warranty Window.
+The extension reads odometer and warranty status directly from the page they’re already logged into (Ford’s OASIS today; more OEM portals as we expand), then posts those two fields back to Warranty Window.
 We never see your OEM credentials and the data never leaves the dealer’s machine until the two fields are sent.

 Where does the data live?